albower/Applied_Mechanics_of_Solids/README.md

 13. FEM_beam_Euler.m and FEM_beam_Timoshenko.m calculate deflections in elastic beams with small deflections, using the Euler-Bernoulli and Timoshenko formulastions, respectively.
 They can be run with input files FEM_beam_euler_input.txt and FEM_beam_timoshenko_input.txt.

-14. FEM_plate_Kirchhoff.m and FEM_plate_Mindlin.m  calculate deflections in an elastic plate that experiences small deflections, using the Kirchhoff and Mindlin formulations, respectively..
+14. FEM_plate_Kirchhoff.m and FEM_plate_Mindlin.m  calculate deflections in an elastic plate that experiences small deflections, using the Kirchhoff and Reissner-Mindlin formulations, respectively.
 The codes are set up to calculate the deflection of a circular plate loaded by a uniform pressure on its face.
 No input files are needed as the mesh is generated directly by the code.

 15. FEM_Penaltyconstraint.m and FEM_LagrangeMultiplierconstraint illustrates the use of the penalty method and Lagrange multipliers to enforce constraints in static computations.
 They can be run with input files Penalty_example.txt and LagrangeMultiplier_example.txt